-The Master of Science (MS) program is Health Services Research, Policy and Administration provides training in the scientific foundations of the multidisciplinary field of health services research.
+The Master of Science (MS-HSVR) program is Health Services Research, Policy and Administration provides training in the scientific foundations of the multidisciplinary field of health services research.
 Health services research studies the interplay of social factors, health technologies, and personal behaviors affecting access to health care, the quality and cost of health care, and the quantity and quality of life.
 The program trains scientists who can implement and assist with the development of health services research studies, while meeting the rigors of the scientific community.

 About the Program

 The Department works closely with the school of public health Office of Student Affairs to recruit and admit qualified candidates.
 Prospective students should review the program admission requirements and procedures.
 Applications are accepted online, through the University of Colorado Denver Graduate School.
 Learn more.

 Tuition and fees are published by the Colorado School of Public Health and University of Colorado Denver Bursar.
 Students are eligible for financial aid through the university.
 Learn more.

 MS students have access to resources and support offered through the University of Colorado Denver Graduate School.
 Students are expected to comply with Graduate School policies and procedures during the duration of their program.
 Learn more.

 The MS program is offered on the University of Colorado Anschutz Medical Campus, the nation's newest health care city.
 Learn more.